-79. In this respect the Independent Expert draws the attention of the government to the recommendations of the 2nd Forum on Minority Issues on the subject of Minorities and Effective Political Participation and urges it to consider implementation of these recommendations[25].
+79. In this respect the independent expert draws the attention of the Government to the recommendations of the second session of the Forum on Minority Issues on the subject of Minorities and Effective Political Participation and urges it to consider implementation of these recommendations.[25]

 80. Since independence, the introduction of policies to promote the Kazakh language and Kazakh ethnic identity has proved successful and generally been implemented in a measured and gradual manner.
 However, it has undoubtedly contributed to an emergent Kazakh nationalist movement.
-Equally, among some minority communities, which may have been historically powerful and numerically dominant, such as ethnic Russians during the Soviet era, pro-Kazakh policies have sometimes been viewed as constituting discriminatory measures, causing anxiety and leading many to emigrate to their kin States.
-For many non-Kazakhs, including both Slavic and non-Slavic groups, the preservation of the constitutional guarantee of the use of the Russian language on a par with the state language in the public sector is viewed as a key factor ensuring the development of Kazakhstan as a multiethnic State.
+Equally, among some minority communities, which may have been historically powerful and numerically dominant, such as ethnic Russians during the Soviet era, pro-Kazakh policies have sometimes been viewed as constituting discriminatory measures, causing anxiety and leading many to emigrate to their kin-States.
+For many non-Kazakhs, including both Slavic and non-Slavic groups, the preservation of the constitutional guarantee of the use of the Russian language on a par with the State language in the public sector is viewed as a key factor ensuring the development of Kazakhstan as a multi-ethnic State.
 The Russian language is an important medium of communication for ethnic groups in Kazakhstan.